-Our union is made strong by Sisters and Brothers working together to improve our working lives and to preserve the rights that we have struggled to achieve.
+Our union is made strong by working together to improve our working lives and to preserve the rights that we have struggled to achieve.
 Mutual respect is the cornerstone of this cooperation.
-The PSAC Constitution states that every member is entitled to be free from discrimination and harassment, both in the union and at the workplace, on the basis of age, sex, colour, national or ethnic origin, race, religion, marital status, criminal record, disability, sexual orientation, gender identity or expression, language, class or political belief.
+The PSAC Constitution states that every member is entitled to be free from discrimination and harassment, both in the union and at the workplace, on the basis of age, sex, colour, national or ethnic origin, race, religion, marital status, family status, criminal record, disability, sexual orientation, gender identity or expression, language, social and economic class or political belief.
 Members are also entitled to be free from personal harassment.